 Homemade Fish Sticks.

-You can store them raw in the refrigerator for up to 2 days if the fish was fresh; if it was previously thawed, only 24 hours.
+You can store them raw in the fridge for up to 2 days if the fish was fresh.
+If it was previously frozen, only 24 hours.

-In case you use fresh fish, you can freeze the sticks for up to 3 months, separated by parchment paper, to protect the coating.
+If using fresh fish, you can freeze the sticks for up to 3 months, separating each with parchment paper to protect the coating.

 FAQ (Questions and Answers)